kameas/bienio-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-[Link to project page on gh-pages](https://kameas.github.io/bienio-react/) (Don't work with websecurity settings enabled, couse Access-Control-Allow-Origin header is not set in api)
+[Link to project page on gh-pages](https://kameas.github.io/bienio-react/) (Don't work with websecurity settings enabled, because Access-Control-Allow-Origin header is not set in api)

 ## How to run
 - `yarn` or `npm install`